Gephyreaster swifti (Fisher, 1905)

 5 well-defined arms with a broad, often swollen disc.
 Aboral surface smooth with tightly packed plates covered with granules; marginal plates conspicuous and rounded.
 Pink-orange or pink.
 To 42 cm (16.5 in) across.

 Aleutian Islands, Alaska, to Washington State; 4 to 344 m (13 to 1,128 ft).

 This star smells strongly like exploded gunpowder.
 I've never seen this species south of Knight Inlet, a long fjord on the central BC coast.
-It is reasonably common in Queen Charlotte Strait, especially in the Masterman and Gordon Islands near Port Hardy where it often eats PLUMOSE ANEMONES.
-It has also been found humped up over clusters of FRINGED FILAMENT-WORMS*.
+It is reasonably common in Queen Charlotte Strait, especially at the Masterman and Gordon Islands near Port Hardy where it often eats PLUMOSE ANEMONES.
+It has also been found humped up over clusters of FRINGED FILAMENT-WORMS.
 It is apparently not found in the Strait of Georgia but has been reported from Puget Sound.